Submissions to The Law Review

 Our editors always seek to review articles within a few weeks after receiving them, but it might take longer to reach a decision when submission volumes are high.
 If we are unable to extend a publication offer, we will notify the author promptly.

-When The Law Review or The Law Review Online decide to publish an article, we contact the author immediately to extend an offer.
+When The Law Review decides to publish an article, we contact the author immediately to extend an offer.
 The Law Review allows the author seven days to decide whether to accept an offer.
-The Law Review Online, due to an expedited publication process, only allows two days to decide.

 If the author needs additional time to decide whether to accept an offer of publication, we will likely grant an extension.